gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/Signals-backlog-view-gij-cloud.md

 ![](/wp-content/uploads/tij-gitcloud-backlog-view-main-screen.png)

-On the middle top part of Signals page, click on the Backlog View tab.
+Click the Backlog View tab at the top of the Signals page.

-The Backlog View organizes issues into sprints, similar to how Epics mode in General View group issues.
-This allows you to easily manage your backlog based on the Project filter.
-Sprints are automatically sorted by rank when the Backlog View is loaded.
+Backlog View groups issues by sprint, similar to Epics mode in General View.
+Use the Project filter to manage your backlog.
+Sprints sort by rank when the view loads.

 &nbsp;

 ### Activity timeline

-On the Activity timeline, you will see the sprint duration representing user activity on a Jira issue spanning in a specific period of days.
-For example, if you have a two-week sprint, you will see a two weeks worth of work.
-If you have longer sprints, it will be represented in this section as well.
+The Activity timeline displays sprint duration and user activity.
+A two-week sprint shows two weeks of work.
+Longer sprints appear here as well.

 ![](/wp-content/uploads/tij-gitcloud-backlog-view-activity-timeline.png)

 &nbsp;

-### Audit issue activity
+### Auditing activity

-In the timeline, you can hover over the activity boxes to view a popup that shows the changes made to the sprint.
-This feature allows you to keep track of any additions or removals of issues from the sprint, as well as monitor any changes in the status or state of the sprint itself.
-It serves as an audit window for tracking the progress and modifications within each sprint.
+Hover over activity boxes to view sprint changes in a popup.
+Track issue additions, removals, and status changes.
+This audit window shows progress and modifications.

 <div class="bbb-callout bbb--tip">
     <div class="irow">